Food & Fire BBQ

 He has served as a volunteer and board member for the Community Hunger Outreach Warehouse (CHOW), Central New York Make-A-Wish Foundation, A Room to Heal, United Way's Day of Caring and the Binghamton University Alumni Association.
 He remains involved with his alma mater as a volunteer, donor and sponsor, supporting Binghamton University Athletics and the Alumni Association, and serves as a mentor in the Harpur College Liberal Arts to Careers Externship program (LACE).

 His interests include golfing, hosting gatherings with family and friends, and home brewing.
 An avid New York Giants fan and season ticket holder, Polhamus is a self-proclaimed "tailgating expert" and has spent time on the competitive cooking circuit.
-He currently lives in Endwell, N.Y., with his wife Jane, a two-time graduate of the Decker School of Nursing at Binghamton University, and their three children.
+He currently lives in Endwell, N.Y., with his wife Jane, a two-time graduate of the Decker College of Nursing and Health Sciences at Binghamton University, and their three children.